QCD Axion Dark Matter in the Dark Dimension: Axions in the dark dimension

+In this subsection, we briefly review the QCD axion in the dark dimension.
 The dark dimension scenario \cite{Montero:2022prj} predicts one extra mesoscopic dimension in the micron range, which is achieved by applying various Swampland principles to the dark energy.
 The dark energy in Planck units $\Lambda$ is a hierarchically small parameter.
 Since the emergence of any small parameters within the framework of quantum gravity necessitates the presence of towers of light states, which can arise due to either some dimensions expanding to a large size or a critical string becoming light \cite{Lee:2019wij}, the sole experimentally allowed model featuring large extra dimensions in this context is one that involves a single large extra dimension with the length

 corresponding to the five-dimensional Planck mass

 where $M_p$ is the Planck mass in our four-dimensional spacetime.
 In this scenario, the SM fields should be localized in the fifth dimension, as any deviation would result in the production of a tower of light particles for each SM field --- a phenomenon inconsistent with experimental observations.